Best Startup Business Loans in April 2025

 Credit score: If your business doesn’t have an established credit score yet, lenders will likely consider your personal FICO Score.
 Typically, a score in the mid-600s is best for qualifying, although some startup lenders accept scores as low as 500.
 The higher your score, the more likely you’ll be approved for a competitive interest rate.

-Annual revenue: Lenders usually require a minimum annual revenue to qualify for financing, which can range from $36,000 to $250,000 or higher.
-However, startup-friendly lenders like altLine and Taycor Financial don’t have any revenue requirements.
+Annual revenue: Lenders usually require a minimum annual revenue to qualify for financing, which can range from $30,000 to $250,000 or higher.
+However, startup-friendly lenders like altLINE and Taycor Financial don’t have any revenue requirements for some of their financing options.
 Small business accounting software can track your business income and expenses to help determine what types of funding your business might be able to get.

 Time in business: The term “startup” can be misleading since most lenders require you to operate for at least six months to qualify for financing.
 However, Taycor Financial doesn’t have a minimum time in business requirement for equipment financing, making them an ideal choice for brand-new companies.